Marin Beçikemi: Career

-In 1500, he received Venetian citizenship and opened his personal humanist school.
+In 1500, Beçikemi received Venetian citizenship and opened his personal humanist school.
 In 1501, he lectured in the university of Brescia and in 1503 he became chairman of the city's municipal school.
 In Brescia, his first works in Latin were published, such as Observationum collectanea in primum Historiae naturali librum (1504–1506).
 In 1503 he published a panegyric to the Venetian Senate concerning the relief of the refugees after the siege of Shkodra.
 He wrote commentaries on Cicero, Pliny the Elder and other classical philosophers.
 At the University of Padua he taught rhetoric.

-In 1962 his panegyric of 1503 was translated into Albanian and English and included with Marin Barleti's work, The Siege of Shkodra.
+In 1962 Beçikemi's panegyric of 1503 was translated into Albanian and English and included with Marin Barleti's work, The Siege of Shkodra.